-There’s no reason pretend play has to stay inside.
-Big M and Little M love to make up their own pretend play scenarios outside.
-The extra space that the outdoors provides seems to allow for extra imaginative play.
+There’s no reason our awesome pretend play ideas have to stay inside!
+Big M and Little M love to make up their own pretend play scenarios outdoors.
+I think the extra space the outdoors provides allows for imaginative play.
 Once in a while I like to add in a few props because… well I just like to!
 Hee hee.

 Paper Bag Explorer Vest